 Members Still Believing They Will Rule Over Their Own Solar System:

 Thank you for doing what you do.
 It’s books and sites like yours that told what WCG/UCG really taught that helped me leave them 9 years ago.
 I read those things and knew they were contrary to the Bible and thought that there was no way those things were taught.
 After all, I grew up in the WCG!
 I listened to sermons for a long time!
 But then I started asking [certain relatives] questions and sure enough, one of them believes that after the millennium she’s going to rule over her own little solar system with creative powers!
 That was the last straw for me. –Impacted by WCG/UCG

 Comment: HWA taught that we would “become God” and rule over our own planet someday.
+Later that was expanded to ruling over other planets.
 He copied this teaching from the Mormons (LDS).

 December 2, 2013